-The other ingredient is .
-This you can buy at Amazon.
-It’s available in sachets of granules which you sprinkle on to the green waste as you add it to the compost.ammonium sulphamate is a manufactured compound.
+The other ingredient is ammonium sulphamate (ammonium sulfamate).
+This is available in sachets of granules which you sprinkle on to the green waste as you add it to the compost.
+Ammonium sulphamate is a manufactured compound.
 It has the effect of accelerating decomposition of organic material.

 There is another source of ammonium nitrate which you can use if needs must.
 This comes in the shape of your own urine.
 So if you are a dedicated composting enthusiast you may want to give this some thought.